Discostu36/OSM-Photos/README.md

 ## What is OSM Photos

 ### A photo viewer
-OSM Photos is an app to view photos from Wikimedia Commons on a map.
-Instead of showing photos as pins or thumbnails at the location where the photo was taken, it marks the objects (e.g. buildings, monuments) that are shown on the photo.
-Technically speaking, the app marks all objects that have a `wikimedia_commons` tag in the OpenStreetMap database.
+OSM Photos is an app to view photos from [Wikimedia Commons](https://commons.m.wikimedia.org/) on a map.
+Instead of showing photos as pins or thumbnails at the location where the photo was taken, it highlights the objects (e.g. buildings, monuments) that are shown on the photo.
+Technically speaking, the app highlights all objects that have a `wikimedia_commons` tag in the [OpenStreetMap](https://github.com/openstreetmap) database.
 When selecting the object, the photo is shown or, in case of a linked Commons category, a gallery of all photos of the object are shown.

 ### A photo uploader
 The other purpose of the app is to make it easier to upload photos of buildings, monuments etc. to Wikimedia Commons and link them to the corresponding objects in the OpenStreetMap database.